How probiotics can boost your health

 PRO = FOR BIOTIC = LIFE

-Health researchers were always agreed that probiotics – the microscopic ‘good’ bacteria in your gut – are vital for your health.
+Health researchers were always agreed that probiotics – the microscopic ‘good’ bacteria in the gut – are vital for your health.
 But there were doubts whether taking probiotics in supplements was effective and severe doubts that probiotics in yoghurts survived being eaten.

 What’s known is that probiotics:

 - Are critical for your immune system

 - Fight food-borne illness